joseph475/preact-photobooth/README.md

 - Built with Preact for optimal performance
 - Styled with Tailwind CSS for responsive design
+- Cloudinary integration for image storage and retrieval
 - Well-organized folder structure for scalability
 - Webpack configuration for development and production
 - Routing with preact-router